Uniform Deconvolution for Poisson Point Processes: Theoretical results

-where $C_1$ is a constant only depending on $K$ and $\eta$ and $C_2$ is a constant depending on $\|f_X\|_1$, $T$, $a$, $\delta,$ $\eta$ and $K$. \end{theorem} \begin{remark} For the condition $\min \mathcal H=\frac{1}{\delta n}$, we can replace $\delta n$ by any polynomial in $n$. \end{remark} Theorem~\ref{theo:GL} shows that our procedure achieves nice performance: Up to the constant $C_1$ and the negligible term $C_2/n$ that goes to 0 quickly, our estimate has the smallest risk among all kernel rules under mild conditions on the set of bandwidths $\mathcal H.$
+Theorem~\ref{theo:GL} shows that our procedure achieves nice performance: Up to the constant $C_1$ and the negligible term $C_2/n$ that goes to 0 quickly, our estimate has the smallest risk among all kernel rules under mild conditions on the set of bandwidths $\mathcal H.$